NSGC Online Education Center

 6. Integrate patient and caregiver narratives into genetic counseling practice to inform communication, expectation-setting, and support.

-The National Society of Genetic Counselors (NSGC) has authorized National Society of Genetic Counselors (NSGC) to offer up to 1 Category 1 contact hours for NSGC Case Based Webinar - Part One.
-The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.
+The National Society of Genetic Counselors (NSGC) has authorized the National Society of Genetic Counselors (NSGC) to offer up to .1 CEUs or 1 Category 1 contact hour for the activity, NSGC Case Based Webinar - Part One.
+The American Board of Genetic Counseling (ABGC) will accept CEUs earned by participating in this program for the purposes of genetic counselor recertification.

 Successful Completion: